-This is a big problem, maybe the biggest problem that the ‘American worker’ faces in the future.
+According to retirement income planning consultant, Jeff Mohlman, this may be the biggest problem that the ‘American worker’ faces in the future.

 According to a study published on July 15, 2019, by the ‘Pension Rights Center’ 137 million Americans participate in a workplace retirement plan.
 But the majority of these plans - Pension Plans, 401K, and 403B plans are using participants’ PRE-TAX money.